 - Essential oils — 5 drops each of frankincense, lemon, thieves, and purification in roller bottle, fill rest with neutral oil.
 Rub on soles of feet 2x/day

-- Claritin can be very helpful in reducing bone pain, specifically if receiving the Neulasta shot – consult with your doctor on the use of Claritin
+- Claritin can be very helpful in reducing bone pain, specifically if receiving the Neulasta shot — consult with your doctor

-- To help avoid metallic taste, use plasticware and suck on mints or hard candies during chemo and other times
+- To help avoid metallic taste, use plasticware and suck on mints or hard candies during chemo

-- Moving is important, even if just a 10-minute walk – this can help move the chemo toxins out of your system
+- Moving is important, even if just a 10-minute walk; this can help move the chemo toxins out of your system

-- Rest, don’t push yourself too hard
+- Rest — do not push yourself too hard

 - Eat whenever you can